|

 0 Comments

+For to tell one's story, in prose or poetry, one must dissolve time of its weight and fly free through the syntax of memory.
 Rain outside is travelling sideways.
 Loose branches have dropped from trees and scattered across the lawn, wires dangle from powerlines, and the cat remains hidden in some corner of protection where an old shed depletes its life amongst sawdust, old battens, and upturned concrete sinks.
 An entire tree has been felled by this cruel wind, relentless and bitter to it’s subjugating end.

 Here was summer . . . for a few days.
 And then it was the madness of autumn sprung upon us.
 Autumn without the colour.
 We wait for February now.
 Where December was once known to have sprouted beach umbrellas and backyard barbecues, it is February that brings the promise of sunshine in these years of climate changing seasons.
 Zinger's Mum, Zephyr Zinger first came into my life as the “grey kitten” of the litter that my friend Sheree’s cat Zephyr had birthed in Riverton, New Zealand, around the end of 2006, or the start of 2007.
 It had only been a few weeks since my first cat, Hazel Nutbar with Nougat and Honey, had passed away after being hit by a car.
 My friend invited a group of us over to her place and explained that the owner of the property would only allow one pet to live in the house with the tenants.
 It was far too soon for me to take a kitten after the death of Hazel, I explained.
 But as each bundle of fur bounced around the room, climbing and clinging to sofa sides, playing with trouser ends, rolling and tumbling over one another, and chasing each other between friendly legs, the one and only grey kitten born from a tabby (see photo), started sniffing around my feet, and then tried attacking my toes, before jumping over my feet and swinging around my ankles.
 Sheree quickly quipped with a pointed finger, “That one’s yours.”
 My protests were useless as the other friends chimed in “She’s chosen you – you can’t reject her now, Warwick!”
 And so it was.
 I had a new cat enter my life.
 I was hardly serious with the naming of my previous cat, Hazel.
 My first pet since a child living on the farm, and one that had been born from a stray under the porch of the flat that I was living in at the time on Pomona Street.
 One day her brown tabby eyes looked up at me (and to be honest, in that pose, she kind of had a face like Darth Vader), and the name ‘Hazel’ came easily.
 But the rest of the name was both a symptom of her craziness as a kitten hiding behind a shower curtain and jumping out at you like a mini Godzilla, and my fondness for all things caramel.
 So Hazel Nutbar with Nougat was the result.
 With this new grey one in my life, I carried on the tradition: